dune-community/dune-xt-common/CONTRIBUTING.md

 # Help

-If you are experiencing problems or would like to get help, open up a new [issue](https://github.com/dune-community/dune-xt-common/issues/new) and tag it accordingly.
+If you are experiencing problems or would like to get help, open up a new [issue](https://github.com/dune-community/dune-xt-common/issues/new) and tag it accordingly or ask for help on the [mailinglist](https://listserv.uni-muenster.de/mailman/listinfo/dune-xt-dev).
 Please note that dune-xt-common is not one of the core DUNE modules.
 Thus, you will not get any support from the official channels (such as the DUNE mailinglist, the DUNE bugtracker, etc...).
 When submitting bugs, please read these [general guidellines](http://users.dune-project.org/projects/main-wiki/wiki/Guides_bug_reporting) beforehand.